bibekuchiha/GRIP-The-Sparks-Foundation/README.md

 # TASKS

-## Task 1 - Predicting Using Supervised Machine Learning
+## Task 1 - Predicting Using Supervised ML

   In this task we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
     This is a simple linear regression task as it involves just two variables.
 Data can be found at http://bit.ly/w-data.